Section I: Civil Rules

 (a) Submission of Hearing/Trial Exhibits.

-(1) The parties shall not submit exhibits to the clerk's office prior to a hearing/trial without an order of the court.
-The clerk shall return to the party any physical exhibits not complying with this rule.
+(1) The parties shall not submit exhibits to the clerk’s office prior to a hearing/trial without a court order.
+The clerk shall return to the party any physical exhibits notcomplying with this rule.

 (2) Exhibits shall be properly marked but not placed in binders.
 Multiple-paged documentary exhibits should be properly fastened.
 Additional copies of exhibits may be submitted in binders for the court’s use.

-(1) The clerk is authorized to routinely and immediately dispose of, without seeking a judge's permission, any papers or items sent to the court by prisoners or other litigants that are smeared with or contain blood, hair, food, feces, urine, or other body fluids.
-Although "[t]he clerk shall not refuse to accept for filing any paper presented for that purpose solely because it is not presented in proper form," Fed.
+(1) The clerk is authorized to routinely and immediately dispose of, without seeking a judge’s permission, any papers or items sent to the court by prisoners or otherlitigants that are smeared with or contain blood, hair, food, feces, urine, or other body fluids.
+Although “[t]he clerk must not refuse to file a paper solely because it is not in the form prescribed by these rules or by a local rule or practice,” Fed.
 R. Civ.
-P. 5(e), papers or other items containing or smeared with excrement or body fluids can be excepted from this rule on the ground that they constitute a health hazard to court employees and can be refused by the clerk for that reason, which is a reason other than improper form.
+P. 5(d), papers or other items containing or smeared with excrement or bodyfluids are excepted from this rule on the ground that they constitute a health hazard and can be refused by the clerk for that reason, which is a reason other thanimproper form.

 LOCAL RULE CV-81 Removed Actions